 The responsibility for implementing the project rests with the Additional Director (Projects), who will be designated as ex-officio Additional Secretary subject to approval by the PGB.
 It is proposed to create a new post of the rank of Joint Director to assist the Additional Director (Projects) in planning and monitoring area projects and a Superintending Engineer to plan and monitor construction work.
-The Joint Directors for MCH & FW, IEC and HE & Training will also be reporting to the Additional Director (projects) on IPP-IX activities.
+The Joint Directors for MCH & FW, IEC and HE & Training will also be reporting to the t

+Additional Director (projects) a IPP-IX activities.
 The Additional Director (projects) will coordinate the project activities falling under various departments and agencies.

-The Task Force for day to day management of IPP-IX will consist of the Additional Director (Projects) and the Joint Directors for Area Projects, FW & MCH, IEC and HE & Training.
-The Task Force will prioritize districts for provision of Training, IEC and Managerial inputs on the basis of the following criteria:
+The Task Force for as to day management of IPP-IX will consist of the Additional Director (Projects) ad the Joint Directors for Area Projects, FW & MCH, IEC and HE & Training.
+The Task Force will prioritize districts for provision of Training, IEC and Managerial muts on the basis of the following criteria:

-- 1. Mean Age at Marriage
+- Mean Age at Marriage-

 - 2. Crude Birth Rate

 - 3. Infant Mortality Rate

-- 4. Incidence of Water Borne Diseases
+- Incidence of Water Borne liseases 4

 - 5. Couple Protection Rate

-- 6. Percent Children Fully Immunized.
+- Percent Children Fully Imminized.
+6.

-At the Divisional level, the Joint Directors of Health and Family Welfare and at the district level the District Health Officers will assist the Project Coordinator in implementation.
+At the Divisional level in Joint Directors of Health and Family Welfare and at the district level the District Fraith Officers will assist the Project Coordinator in implementation.

-The Joint Director Area Projects will be responsible for the following:
+The Joint Director Area rojects will be responsible for the following:

-- Detailing project components in consultation with respective Joint Directors and Superintending Engineer, - · Preparing annual and quarterly budgets - Monitoring progress of activity under each project component, - Providing feed back to the respective Joint Directors and recommending corrective action if necessary, - Preparing reports for monthly meetings of the task force as well as those of the Steering Committee and - Releasing funds to the Zilla Parishad.
+- Detailing project component in consultation with respective Joint Directors and Superintending Engineer, - Preparing annual and quarter budgets - Monitoring progress of active under each project component, - Providing feed back to the repective Joint Directors and recommending corrective action if necessary, - Preparing reports for months meetings of the task force as well as those of the Steering Committee and - Releasing funds to the Zilla Erishad.

-The Superintending Engineer and each Joint Director will furnish to the Joint Director, Area Projects by December of each year, the requirement of funds for the coming financial year for the activities under him.
+The Superintending Enginer and each Joint Director will furnish to the Joint Director, Area Projects by December of each year, the requirement of funds for the coming financial year for the accrities under him.
 The Joint Director, Area Projects will prepare a consolidated statement of fund requirement and give it to the Project Coordinator.

-The Project Coordinator will in January each year, submit to MoHFW the projected expenditure for the coming financial year so that funds will be available at the beginning of the financial year.
-The Project Coordinator will authorize the Joint Director Area Projects to disburse this amount to the operating sections.
-The Joint Director Area Projects will ensure the timely availability of funds so that the project activities will not suffer delays due to non availability of funds in time.
+The Project Coordinato vill in January each year, submit to MoHFW the projected expenditure for the coming financial year so that funds will be available at the beginning of the financial yer.
+The Project Coordinator will authorize the Joint Director Area Projects to disbute this amount to the operating sections.
+The Joint Director Area Projects will ensure the timely availability of funds so that the project activities will not suffer delays due o non availability of funds in time.